-NET WORTH: $2.5 billion
+NET WORTH: $5.3 billion

-SOURCE OF WEALTH: Cofounder of Yahoo!
+SOURCE OF WEALTH: Co-founder of Yahoo!

-In 2004, Filo and Netscape founder Jim Clark made matching $30 million endowments to Tulane University, with the $60 million going into an endowment used to fund $3 million in undergraduate merit-based scholarships per year.
+In 2004, David and Netscape founder Jim Clark made matching $30 million endowments to Tulane University, with the $60 million going into an endowment used to fund $3 million in undergraduate merit-based scholarships per year.

-ENVIRONMENT: In 2007, Filo created the Be a Better Planet campaign.
+ENVIRONMENT: In 2007, David created the Be a Better Planet campaign.
 The campaign was a search for the greenest city in America and was intended to leverage Yahoo's massive audience—it was getting nearly half a billion visits a day—to empower Americans to take action against climate change.
-More recently, the Filos have helped bankroll the Beyond Coal campaign, which seeks to “improve public health, slash carbon emissions and allow the U.S. to take action as leader in fighting climate change."
-Grantmaking through the Yellow Chair Foundation of late has involved supporting outfits such as the Environmental Defense Fund (at least $600,000 in 2012), Canopy Trees for Palo Alto, and the Energy Foundation, a "partnership of major foundations interested in sustainable energy"
+Since at least 2013y, the Filos have helped fund the Sierra Club’s Beyond Coal campaign at a substantial level, which seeks to “improve public health, slash carbon emissions and allow the U.S. to take action as leader in fighting climate change."
+They have also supported the push for clean power in California.

 Other environmental grantmaking through the Yellow Chair Foundation has involved supporting organizations such as the Environmental Defense Fund (at least $600,000 in 2012 and $1 million in 2014), Canopy Trees for Palo Alto, and the Energy Foundation, a "partnership of major foundations interested in sustainable energy."